Enumerative geometry via the moduli space of super Riemann surfaces: Introduction

+Theorems~\ref{volequal} and \ref{main} combine to produce a recursion between the volumes of moduli spaces of super hyperbolic surfaces which coincides with a recursion by Stanford and Witten in \cite{SWiJTG}.
+Stanford and Witten worked over the moduli space of smooth super hyperbolic surfaces, avoiding the need for a compactification and intersection theory, using techniques analogous to those of Mirzakhani applied to the super setting.
+There are still some rigorous steps missing from the proof in \cite{SWiJTG}.
+Nevertheless, Theorem~\ref{main} shows that the recursion between volumes of moduli spaces of super hyperbolic surfaces is rigorous.

 Theorem~\ref{main} enables one to calculate $V^\Theta_{g,n}$ for $n>0$ whereas the definition \eqref{voltheta} makes sense also for $n=0$ and $g>1$.
-The $n=0$ volumes can be calculated from the $n=1$ polynomial as follows.
+The $n=0$ case can be calculated from the $n=1$ polynomial as follows.
 For $g>1$,

-Note that although the volumes require $L_i\geq 0$, the polynomial allows any complex argument.
-The formula for $V^\Theta_{g,0}$ is a special case of the following more general relation which is proven in Section~\ref{sec:cone}.
+Note that the polynomial $V^\Theta_{g,n}(L_1,...,L_n)$ allows any complex argument, although to make sense of them as volumes, we require $L_i\geq 0$.
+The formula for $V^\Theta_{g,0}$ is a special case of the following more general relation which is proven in \ref{cone}

+The recursion \eqref{volrec} resembles the recursion between volumes of moduli spaces of hyperbolic surfaces---see \eqref{mirzvolrec}---by Mirzakhani \cite{MirSim}.
+Moreover, Stanford and Witten \cite{SWiJTG} adapted Mirzakhani's proof to produce their proof of \eqref{volrec}.
+Mirzakhani used the recursion between volumes to give a new proof that a generating function for intersection numbers of $\psi$ classes on $\overline{\modm}_{g,n}$ is annihilated by a collection of Virasoro operators.
+Together with the initial conditions, this is equivalent to the following famous theorem conjectured by Witten and proven by Kontsevich. \begin{theorem}[Kontsevich-Witten 1992, \cite{KonInt,WitTwo}] is a tau function of the KdV hierarchy. \end{theorem} Similar to Mirzakhani's proof of Theorem~\ref{KW}, the recursion \eqref{volrec} can be used to produce another set of Virasoro operators that annihilate a generating function for intersection numbers of $\psi$ classes and the classes $\Theta_{g,n}$.
+This, together with its converse, is summarised in the following theorem.
+Assemble the intersection numbers involving $\Theta_{g,n}$ and $\psi$ classes in the following generating function:

+\begin{theorem} The recursion \eqref{volrec} is equivalent to Virasoro constraints satisfied by $Z^{\Theta}(\hbar,t_0,t_1,...)$.
+These Virasoro constraints, given explicitly by \eqref{bgwvir}, are a consequence of the equality: